Be Afraid. Be very afraid of David Cronenberg’s gut-wrenching dissection of physical and emotional meltdown

 On the 2005 DVD commentary, Cronenberg also steered clear of direct comparisons with a disease that peaked in the US during the mid-1980s, with approximately 150,000 new cases per year: “If you, or your lover, has AIDS, you watch that film and of course you’ll see AIDS in it, but you don’t have to have that experience to respond emotionally to the movie and I think that’s really its power.
 This is not to say that AIDS didn’t have an incredible impact on everyone and, of course, after a certain point, people were seeing AIDS stories everywhere, so I don’t take any offence that people see that in my movie.
 For me though, there was something about The Fly story that was much more universal: ageing and death—something all of us have to deal with.”

 It’s no wonder audiences and critics were horrified by the film’s practical effects, an astonishing, ageless achievement by Chris Walas and his team.
 The initial stages of Seth’s decay are still excruciating to behold: the hairs that trigger his heightened sensitivity, the squirting fingernails and decaying teeth.
 These are the things that occur in nightmares, Seth’s subconscious insecurities becoming an unimaginable reality.
 The latter stages of his decay, a ceaseless biological freakshow encompassing all our castrative fears, stay with you long after the thrills and spills.
 Cronenberg goes all out to disgust his audience, flaunting very real biological horrors without reservation.
-It can be an incredibly difficult watch indeed.
+It can be an incredibly difficult watch at times.